git/git.github.io/SoC-2014-Org-Application.md

 what's going on.
 But ultimately, non-communication is grounds for a failing evaluation, regardless of any code produced.

-### What is your plan for dealing with disappearing mentors?
-Please be as specific as possible.
+## What is your plan for dealing with disappearing mentors?

 Most of our projects have more than one mentor available.
 In the unlikely event that a mentor disappears during the summer, another